courtneynewtocode/career_compass/CONFIGURATION.md

    - Does not require user to click any button
    - Happens before showing results or completion page

-2. **PDF generation happens server-side**
+2. **PDF generation happens client-side**
-   - Handled by mailer API
+   - Generated in browser using html2pdf.js library
+   - Attached to email via FormData/multipart upload
+   - Takes a few seconds to generate
-   - No client-side PDF library needed
+   - No server-side processing needed
-   - Uses the same HTML that's sent in email

 3. **Configuration changes require re-deployment**
    - Edit `js/config.js`
    - Upload to server or redeploy
-   - No cache clearing needed (new sessions get new config)
+   - Clear browser cache if testing locally

-4. **Both flags are independent**
+4. **All flags are independent**
    - You can enable/disable them separately
    - Choose any combination based on your needs